smirarab/ASTRAL/astral-tutorial.md

 ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.
 Java 1.5 or later is required.
 We have tested ASTRAL only on Linux and MAC, but it should work on Windows too.

-In the remaining of the tutorial, we will assume you have extracted the ATRAL zip file into a directory called `~/astral-home/`.
+In the remaining of the tutorial, we will assume you have extracted the ATRAL zip file into a directory with the path `~/astral-home/`.
 In the commands given below, substitute `~/astral-home/` with the directory you have chosen for ASTRAL.

 ### Step 2: Running ASTRAL from command-line to see the help: